CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/06.cds/40.Deployment Steps/default.md

-6. Select vDC, vApp cloud where HDM components will be deployed and proceed.
+6. Select vDC, vApp where HDM components will be deployed on cloud and then proceed.